FilterList/PlatformFiltersForQOL/README.md

 Filters and changes platform served cosmetics for uBlockOrigin

+A lot of the filters need to be cleaned up and be provided with better commenting.
+I haven't had the time to go through it all.
+Newer filters will be organised accordingly when added.

 ## How to use
 1) From ```uBlockOrigin``` settings go to ```Filter lists```